Top Menu

 Summary

-Oral cancer can form in any part of the mouth or throat.
-Most oral cancers begin in the tongue and in the floor of the mouth.
-Anyone can get oral cancer, but the risk is higher if you are male, over age 40, use tobacco or alcohol or have a history of head or neck cancer.
-Frequent sun exposure is also a risk for lip cancer.
+Oral cancer can form in any part of the mouth.
+Most oral cancers begin in the flat cells that cover the surfaces of your mouth, tongue, and lips.
+Anyone can get oral cancer, but the risk is higher if you are male, use tobacco, drink lots of alcohol, have HPV, or have a history of head or neck cancer.
+Frequent sun exposure is also a risk factor for lip cancer.

 • White or red patches in your mouth